discover why your bird is plucking & how to help it now

 Check the chart below to identify your birds plucking behavior.

-4. Using positive reinforcement correctly to teach replacement behaviors.
+4. Use positive reinforcement to encourage new, healthier behaviors.

 FEATHER PLUCKING HELP FOR